-- o Work with LCS guidance to provide career and college fairs and to coordinate on-campus college visits. - Spring 2015 - o Implement 100 percent goal FAFSA Completion Project - Offer outreach opportunities in which they bring the expertise of filling out federal financial aid forms (FAFSA forms) into churches and community centers across the city. - Partner with LCS administration and guidance to ensure that each student receives the benefit of college counseling and other services while avoiding duplication of services.
-Advisors will attend counseling meetings at their respective school and will meet monthly with principals or designated school administration. - Goal for seniors in spring semester is to ensure that every senior graduates with an implementable, reachable post-secondary commitment. - In the next two years - Beacon of Hope plans to begin offering scholarship dollars to fill the gap created when federal and local financial aid does not fully cover a student's costs of college.
+- o Implement 100 percent goal FAFSA Completion Project - Offer outreach opportunities in which they bring the expertise of filling out federal financial aid forms (FAFSA forms) into churches and community centers across the city. - o Partner with LCS administration and guidance to ensure that each student receives the benefit of college counseling and other services while avoiding duplication of services.
+Advisors will attend counseling meetings at their respective school and will meet monthly with principals or designated school administration. - o Goal for seniors in spring semester is to ensure that every senior graduates with an implementable, reachable post-secondary commitment. - In the next two years - o Beacon of Hope plans to begin offering scholarship dollars to fill the gap created when federal and local financial aid does not fully cover a student's costs of college.
 The Upjohn Institute in Michigan is currently undertaking a study of both the need and capability of the Lynchburg community to support a scholarship program modeled as Virginia's first Promise Program.
 Like its predecessors across the country, Beacon of Hope aims to ensure college, technical training, and post-secondary access to all of LCS' students.